The Fish Camp 2020 Counselor Selections open January 13th!

 Getting the opportunity to be a Fish Camp Crew counselor allows for a very unique Fish Camp experience.
-From getting to influence thousands of freshmen while you’re at your three sessions of camp to working closely with Director Staff and facilitating the “behind the scenes” and logistics of Fish Camp.
-Crew counselors are split up into three different session groups, and like Camp counselors, also get partners.
-At camp, Crew gets to be involved with helping out Namesakes, working closely with our sponsor, the Class of 1969, as well as special guests like the yell leaders.
+From getting to influence thousands of freshmen while you’re at your three and a half sessions of camp to working closely with Director Staff and facilitating the “behind the scenes” and logistics of Fish Camp.
+Crew counselors are split up into two different session groups, and like Camp counselors, they also get partners.
+At camp, Crew gets to be involved with helping out Namesakes, working closely with our sponsor, the Class of 1969, as well as special guests like the Yell Leaders.
 Fish Camp Crew puts on the camp mixers as well as some special presentations including Muster and Silver Taps presentations.
 Fish Camp Crew gets a bird’s eye view of the entire organization and the impact that it has on the incoming Freshmen Class.

 A few 2014 counselors share their insights on the application process and being a Fish Camp counselor!

 “Being a Fish Camp counselor has allowed me to give back to the campus I love, develop into a confident student leader, and make friendships with my freshmen and fellow counselors that enrich my Aggie experience.” – Marissa Gregurek

 “Even if you did not go to camp as a freshmen, or people do not expect you to apply for Fish Camp, YOU have what it takes to be a Fish Camp Counselor.
 All you need is a desire to reach out and help the incoming class.
 Reach out to any of your peers or past members of Fish Camp for help on the application.
 If you decide to apply, you will have taken the first step on a fun and crazy ride that you will never forget.”- Jeffrey Taliaferro